Furikuda/bork/docs/deployment/central-backup-server.rst

 ``<user>@<host>:<repo>``.

 .. note:: The setup above ignores all client given commandline parameters
-          which are normally appended to the `borg serve` command.
+          which are normally appended to the `bork serve` command.

 Client
 ------